ashiina/aws-lambda-cloudwatch-slack/README.md

 | name | description |
 |:-----------|:------------|
 | SLACK_HOOK | The hook URL for your Slack [Incoming Webhook integration](https://api.slack.com/incoming-webhooks).
 Something like `https://hooks.slack.com/{path}`. |

+## Deployment

+To deploy a new version of this, merge to master.